DeFiCh/handbook/src/guides/guide_floppynet_short.md

 Connection data:

 - Network name: **MetaChain** (or whatever name you prefer)
-> **Warning: Due to potential network overloads, it is advised to use a local node over the public node to connect with Metamask.
+> ⚠️ **Warning: Due to potential network overloads, it is advised to use a local node over the public node to connect with Metamask.
 Follow the guide: [Run a Local Node in Floppynet](./guide_floppynet.md).**

 - Local node (Recomended):
     - New RPC URL: **http://127.0.0.1:20551** or **http://localhost:20551**
 - Public node:
     - New RPC URL: **http://35.187.53.161:20551**
+> ✏️ **Note:**
+> The public node is temporarily hosted by the core team for the easy access and convenience of early testers, and it is subject to change.

 - Chain ID: **1132** (Specific to Floppynet)
 - Currency symbol: **DFI**